search

 Sofalca primarily creates cork board which is used in building insulation, but also owns the brands Gencork, Blackcork and Corkwave which produce designer cork products.
 The company prides itself on being environmentally and socially conscious and producing products in an ecologically sustainable way.
 Sofalca is also a certified cork recycler.

 Creative direction of Gencork is by DIGITALAB.
-This innovative studio led by Ana Fonseca and Brimet Silva is focussed on generative design and digital fabrication.
+This innovative studio led by Ana Fonseca and Brimet Silva is focused on generative design and digital fabrication.
 They explore applications of digital technologies across architecture, interior design, product design, and art installations.

 Previously in collaboration with Sofalca, DIGITALAB developed a thread made from cork.
 The thread was woven to create lighting and weaves for furniture explored.
 Additionally, Designer and Art Director Toni Grilo has designed several patterns for Gencork.
 He is also Creative Director for the Sofalca brand of contemporary furniture, Blackcork.